Azure-Samples/ARGUS/README.md

 ### Upload and Process Documents

 1. **Upload PDF Files**:
-   - Upload PDF files to the `sa-uniqueID` storage account under the `myblobcontainer` container.
+   - Navigate to the `sa-uniqueID` storage account and the `datasets` container
+   - Create a new folder called `default-dataset` and upload your PDF files.

 2. **View Results**:
-   - Processed results will be available in your Cosmos DB database under the `doc-extracts` database and the `documents` container.
+   - Processed results will be available in your Cosmos DB database under the `doc-extracts` collection and the `documents` container.

 ## Model Input Instructions